dddrrreee/cs240lx-25spr/labs/12-memcheck-trap-II/README.md

 In the pre-handler:
   1. Record the registers.
-  2. If the operation is a store, record the largest containing memory region it could be to in a snapshot.
+  2. If the operation is a store, record the largest memory region the store could be to the log.

 In the post handler:
   1. Record the registers.